 My New York Horror Story

 Almost everyone dreams of visiting the big apple.
 It was a childhood dream for me and one I quickly made a reality, visiting alone at the age of 18.
 I was living in Canada at the time and visited LA, Mexico and New York, all by myself.
 Looking back, I can’t believe how brave I was to jump on a plane at 18 and set off to these destinations.
 I had no fear.
 (Some may call me crazy).

 When I arrived in New York, I had an Airbnb booked.
 I was meant to arrive in the late afternoon but after a delayed flight and hours spent in customs, I didn’t get out of the airport until around 12 pm.
 When my transfer dropped me at the door of my Airbnb, I knocked to no avail, my hosts were not home.

 There I was, 18 years old with no phone, standing in the streets of New York, late at night, with no idea what to do.
 I was exhausted after a full day of flying and completely lost it.
 I was stressed, flustered, anxious and I started crying.
 With no way to contact anyone, I decided to knock on the neighbour’s door and asked them to call a taxi.
 I was completely afraid of the door I had knocked on, the taxi driver and everyone in the street.

 Eventually, I ended up in an expensive hotel, but I in no way kept my cool.
 I was emotional, I was rude to the people around me and I let the situation get out of control.

-The lessons learnt here… Always contact your Airbnb host if you are running late, always get a sim for the country you are travelling in, remain calm while making a plan B, trust people around you and accept help when you truly need it.
+The lessons learnt from this travel mistake… Always contact your Airbnb host if you are running late, always get a sim for the country you are travelling in, remain calm while making a plan B, trust people around you and accept help when you truly need it.

 New York was NOT a dream destination for me, I would much rather be camping on the beach or in a national park than navigating the subway system in a big city.